18F/uswds-jekyll/pages/support/request-AWS.md

 SCINet provides AWS at no cost to SCINet users with suitable workloads.
 A limited amount of funding is available annually.
 Interested SCINet users must submit a SCINet AWS Project Request to be considered for AWS funding.

-### To Add AWS Resources to an Existing SCINet Project or to Modify an Existing SCINet AWS Project
+## To Add/Modify AWS Resources on an Existing SCINet Project
 Send an email that includes:
 * the name of the project directory (/project/\<projectname>/) and
 * the requested changes <br>